dsurujon/vf_wgs/README.md

 fastp --in1 VF_WT_1564_S182_R1_001.fastq.gz --in2 VF_WT_1564_S182_R2_001.fastq.gz -h ../../../output/fastp/VF_WT_1564.fastp.html
 ```

-The duplication rates are overall pretty high, between 10-20%.
+**The duplication rates are overall pretty high, between 10-20%**.
 This can impact the mutation calls, allele frequency estimates.
 The other red flag was a sawtooth pattern on the insert size distributions, with dips at 10x nucleotides.
 Consider de-duplicating using something like [fastuniq](https://pmc.ncbi.nlm.nih.gov/articles/PMC3527383/)
+Sample 1563D insert size distribution looks low.
+There's only 37% of the read pairs with unknown insert size.
+Peak seems to be around ~260bp.

 ### Variant comparisons
+Note that the allele frequency information from the BreSeq output may not be super reliable because of the high duplication rates.

 Here we run the custom adaptation analysis from [here](https://github.com/dsurujon/Adaptation/tree/master).
 The scripts have been copied under `./code`.
 Note: it looks like the reference genome used in this analysis was the assembly `GCA_000011805.1`.
 So first we download this reference
 ```